HelgeGehring/femwell/docs/math/maxwell.md

 In these equations we have used $\mathbf{D}=\varepsilon_0\varepsilon\mathbf{E}$ and $\mathbf{H}=\frac{1}{\mu_0}\mathbf{B} $.

 These equations sometimes referd to as boundary conditions.
-It should be noted, that here boundary refers to the behaviour of the fields at the interface between two materials in contrast to boundary conditions at theedge of a simulation box.While the calculations can be done with keeping $\varepsilon(\mathbf{r})$, the boundary conditions can give a useful sanity check.
+It should be noted, that here boundary refers to the behaviour of the fields at the interface between two materials in contrast to boundary conditions at the edge of a simulation box.While the calculations can be done with keeping $\varepsilon(\mathbf{r})$, the boundary conditions can give a useful sanity check.
 They also indicate, that at interface a fine grid is required, while at areas of homogeneous materials larger grid can be chosen.

 ## Eigenvectors propagating in $x_3$-direction